 Wild Ones supports weed laws that promote responsible native plant landscaping.
-This material presented to assist you in your struggle to overcome non-sustainable ordinances and biases against native plants and natural landscaping.
+This information is presented to assist you in your struggle to overcome non-sustainable ordinances and biases against native plants and natural landscaping.

 Schindler, Banning Lawns (2014) – Here is an excellent article recommended by Wild Ones Counsel Bret Rappaport as a great read and a compelling argument.
 It was written by Sarah Schindler, Associate Professor at University of Maine Law School, and originally published in the April 2014 issue of the George Washington Law Review.